agentlab/CoffeeNow/README.md

 0. Prerequisits: JDK 8, Maven 3.x, Eclipse Installer

-1. Use this information for instructions in par.2
+1. Use this information for instructions in paragraph #2

   * Eclipse Product: Eclipse IDE for Java with Maven and Tools
   * Product version: Neon